 - Modern education in India was brought by the British colonisers in the 1830s along with the English language which is credited to have been introduced in India by Lord Thomas Babington Macaulay.

 - While metaphysics and philosophy were earlier studied at Nalanda University, the new modern education system brought by the British focused on academic disciplines like Science and Mathematics.

-- As India became free from British, basic education was made compulsory especially for 6-14 years of age with schools constructed all across the country.
+- As India became free from the British, basic education was made compulsory, especially for 6-14 years of age with schools constructed all across the country.